Inverse design of self-folding 3D shells

+In this work we propose a novel way to control the folding pathway of 2D planar nets based on bond specificity between the edges of the tiles that compose the net.
+Our goal is to enhance and/or selectively steer the folding process by optimizing the interaction between the edges for any given net.
+To demonstrate our approach we first focus on a prototypical example of self-folding net, shown in Fig.~\ref{fig1}a, which is composed of eight faces, all being equilateral triangles of the same size.
+The net can fold into two ordered 3D shells, the octahedron and the boat, and a large variety of disordered structures.
 Each triangular face of the net represents a tile, where edges between tiles can interact attractively.
 The interactions can be represented as \emph{colors}, such that two edges interact according to a color interaction matrix.
 This coloring is subject to multiple constraints.
 Firstly, we require the nets to be able to tile the plane, so that one can first create a 2D triangular lattice with the respective tiles and then cut the final net to fold the 3D shell; this condition mimics standard experimental methods where a plane is first seeded on a 2D substrate and then the final net is etched from it \cite{Chen2020}.
 Secondly, we want the net to fold in either the boat or octahedron configurations~\cite{Meng2010, Azam2009}.
 Alternatively, we want to be able to change the target structure depending on the external conditions, i.e. create reconfigurable shape-shifting structures.

-To tackle the computational complexity imposed by these conditions, we cast the folding process as a SAT problem as follows.
-We consider that each edge can be attributed a color $x_c \in\{1,2, ...,N_c\}$, where $N_c$ is the total number of distinct colors used among all tiles.
+To tackle the computational complexity imposed by these conditions, we use an inverse design method called SAT-assembly \cite{Russo2022}, which translates the topologies of the 3D target shells into a Boolean Satisfiability Problem (SAT), such that the design problem is formulated in terms of binary variables and logic clauses, for which fast solution methods are available \cite{Een2005} .
+In particular, we consider that each edge can be attributed a color $x_c \in\{1,2, ...,N_c\}$, where $N_c$ is the total number of distinct colors used among all tiles.
 The tile type $x_p$ is specified by the color arrangement of its edges, with each unique combination representing a different type $x_p \in\{1,2, ...,N_p\}$, where $N_p$ is the total number of different tile types. $N_c$ and $N_p$ are the input parameters.
 We then use a SAT solver \cite{Een2005} to find the tile coloring with $N_c$ colors and $N_p$ types that satisfies all the constraints.
 In the following, we will show results for the system of Fig.~\ref{fig1}.
 In the \emph{Supplementary Material} we go into more detail on the constraints (clauses) used in SAT.